443eb9/bevy_entitiles/README.md

 ## Known Issues

-- The success probability of the wfc algorithm significantly decreased after switching to `LookupHeap`. ( And that's the reason why I didn't switch to `LookupHeap` )
+- The success probability of the wfc algorithm significantly decreased after switching to `LookupHeap`. ( And that's why I didn't switch to `LookupHeap` )
-- Trigger collider for `bevy_rapier` still causes collision.
-(Fix in `0.2.2`)
+- Program panics if load a tilemap twice.

 ## Features